Paul-Ayesiga/RMG_FINANCE/README.md

 RMG FINANCE a MICROFINANCE SYSTEM
     This software is built on laravel 11 , livewire 3, tailwind, daisy ui and maryui.
-    It is completely designed for smoothness
+    It is completely designed for smoothness.

     Features of the software
     > Client Management